Stochastic wave equations with constraints: well-posedness and Smoluchowski-Kramers diffusion approximation: Introduction

 The study of the Smoluchowski-Kramers approximation does not reduce only to the proof of the limit of the solutions $u_\mu$.
 Actually, it is crucial to ascertain the stability of such an approximation in relation to other significant asymptotic characteristics exhibited by the two systems, such as their long-term behaviors, for instance.
 To this purpose, in \cite{CGH} and \cite{CF1} it is shown that the statistically invariant states of the stochastic damped wave equation (in case of constant friction) converge in a suitable sense to the invariant measure of the limiting equation.
 In the same spirit, the papers \cite{sal}, \cite{sal2} and \cite{CXIE} are devoted to the analysis of the interplay between the small mass and the small noise limit.
 In particular, \cite{CXIE} studies the validity of a large deviation principle for the trajectories of the solution, while \cite{sal} and \cite{sal2} deal with the study of the convergence of the quasi-potential, that describes, as known, the asymptotics of the exit times and the large deviation principle for the invariant measure.

 The current paper is the first one addressing the small mass limit for constrained infinite-dimensional systems.
-To the best of our knowledge, the only other paper in the existing literature that investigates this particular problem is \cite{bhw}, which focuses on the finite-dimensional case.
+To the best of our knowledge, the only other paper in the existing literature that investigates this particular problem is \cite{bhw}, which focuses on general manifolds in the finite-dimensional case.
+As mentioned in the introduction of \cite{bhw}, "Brownian motion of micro and nanoparticles occurring in complex environments can often be represented as two-dimensional or one-dimensional manifolds embedded within a three-dimensional space.
+For example, the motion of proteins on cellular membranes occurs effectively on two-dimensional manifolds".
+Thus, the physical motivation of \cite{bhw} was to present Brownian motion on a manifold as the zero-mass limit of an inertial system.
+In the present paper, we will be able to address an analogous problem in the case of space-dependent systems.

 The transition from a finite number of degrees of freedom to an infinite number presents considerable challenges and complexities.
-The strategy we follow in our proof is somehow standard: we first prove suitable uniform bounds, then, thanks to those bounds, we prove that the family $\{u_\mu\}_{\mu \in\,(0,1)}$ is tight in a suitable functional space and, finally, we identify any limiting point for the family $\{u_\mu\}_{\mu \in\,(0,1)}$ with the unique solution of the limiting problem \eqref{limit-eq-intro}.
+The strategy we follow in our proof is somehow standard: we first prove suitable uniform bounds with respect to $\mu \in\,(0,1)$ for the family of solutions $\{u_\mu\}_{\mu \in\,(0,1)}$, then, thanks to those bounds, we prove that the family $\{u_\mu\}_{\mu \in\,(0,1)}$ is tight in a suitable functional space and, finally, we identify any limiting point for the family $\{u_\mu\}_{\mu \in\,(0,1)}$ with the unique solution of the limiting problem \eqref{limit-eq-intro}.
 Nevertheless, the demonstration of these steps is quite challenging and necessitates the introduction of novel arguments and techniques.
-Specifically, we must establish uniform bounds, with respect to $\mu$, for the solutions of \eqref{eq1-infin-intro} within functional spaces possessing higher regularity than $\mathscr{H}=H^1_0(D)\times H$, and the presence of cubic terms in the equation adds an extraordinary level of complexity to proving such bounds.
-One of the reasons why it is necessary to establish a-priori bounds in spaces of higher regularity is because we need to take the limit of the term $\vert\nabla u_\mu(t)\vert_H^2u_\mu(t)$.
-In order to ensure the required tightness of $\{u_\mu\}_{\mu \in (0,1)}$ in $H^1_0(D)$, among other things, we require a-priori bounds in $H^\alpha(D)$, for $\alpha>1$.
-It should be noted that, with regard to this objective, obtaining bounds in $H^\alpha(D)$, where $\alpha \in (1,2)$, is not easier than obtaining bounds in $H^2(D)$ due to the specific nature of equation \eqref{eq1-infin-intro}.